 OWL 2 provides axioms that can be used to characterize and establish relationships between object property expressions.
 For clarity, the structure of these axioms is shown in two separate figures, Figure 14 and Figure 15.
 The SubObjectPropertyOf axiom allows one to state that the extension of one object property expression is included in the extension of another object property expression.
 The EquivalentObjectProperties axiom allows one to state that the extensions of several object property expressions are the same.
+The DisjointObjectProperties axiom allows one to state that the extensions of several object property expressions are the same.
 The DisjointObjectProperties axiom allows one to state that the extensions of several object property expressions are pairwise disjoint - that is, that they do not share pairs of connected individuals.
 The InverseObjectProperties axiom can be used to state that two object property expressions are the inverse of each other.
-The ObjectPropertyDomain and ObjectPropertyRange axioms can be used to restrict the first and the second individual, respectively, connected by an object property expression to be instances of the specified class expression.
+The ObjectPropertyRange axioms can be used to restrict the first and the second individual, respectively, connected by an object property expression to be instances of the specified class expression.